TL;DR

 Key Considerations for Life Insurance

-- How much cover do you need?
+- Illustrative estimate: How much cover do you may need?
 A common rule of thumb is 10 times your annual salary, but a more accurate calculation should consider your mortgage, any outstanding debts, the cost of raising your children (the Child Poverty Action Group estimates this at over £166,000 for a couple up to age 18), and your family's future living expenses.

 - How long should the term be?
 Align the policy term with your financial obligations.
-This might be until your mortgage is paid off or your youngest child is financially independent (e.g., finishes university).
+This might be until your mortgage is paid off or your youngest child is financially regulated (e.g., finishes university).

 - Speed: It bypasses the lengthy probate process, getting the money to your family much faster.